gcapes/git-course-mace/_episodes/07-undoing.md

 ```
 $ git status					# See that we have a clean working directory
-$ gedit temperature_conversions.m		# Inspect file to verify changes have been discarded
+$ notepad temperature_conversions.m		# Inspect file to verify changes have been discarded
 ```
 {: .bash}